RiledUpCrow/Flier/docs/Action.md

   [type specific settings]
 ```

+Generally actions don't share any settings, everything depends on the type of the action.

 ## Attack

 Actions which can apply other action to target players are called "attacks".
-An example would be machine gun and homing missile: when they hit another player, they will apply a defined set of actions (technically usages - actions with activators).
-This can be used to inflict damage, take the wings off, create explosion which will damage further players etc.
+An example would be a machine gun and homing missile: when they hit another player, they will apply a defined set of actions (technically usages - actions with activators, described in _Items_ chapter).
+This can be used to inflict damage, take the wings off, create explosions which will damage further players etc.

 Attacks also have other settings. `no_damage_ticks` is responsible for preventing next attacks from happening too quickly. `friendly_fire` controls whenever you can attack a friendly player with this weapon and `suicidal` controls whenever you can attack yourself with it.